Kokobe/ProducTreevity/README.md

 # Features
 Students can:
 - Choose a timed study session with well-researched break activities to maximize productivity and mental health
+- Monitors whether students are staying on task and penalizes students that don't complete their desired length of study
 - Set and review their study patterns
 - Receive assignment alerts from teachers and themselves
 - Earn "seed" points redeemable toward charitable initiatives for productivity